Typical Classroom Session

 Engagement

-Students will apply the knowledge they have gained throughout the lesson by engaging in a physical or creativity activity, facilitating a hands-on experience.
+Students will apply the knowledge they have gained throughout the lesson by engaging in a physical or creative activity, facilitating a hands-on experience.

 Wrap up and Closing Ritual

 The unit concludes with a review of the content learned.
 All questions about the unit will be answered and a weekly challenge is presented.
 The Peace Rap will be sung to conclude the lesson.
-On their own time, students have the opportunity to apply the knowledge they learned by responding to prompts on a task card.
+On their own time, students have the opportunity to apply the knowledge they learned by responding to prompts on the Peace by PEACE passports.